Multiconfigurational short-range on-top pair-density functional theory: Supplementary Material

 \section{Supplementary Material}

 In the supplementary material a close-up of the minimum region of the \ce{H2} dimer can be found, detailing the elongation of the \ce{H}--\ce{H} bond when using specific functional types in Fig. S1.
 Furthermore, for the same dimer a plot showing the relative energy deviation (relative to FCI) for the CAS-srDFT functional variants with a range of $\mu$-values are provided in Fig. S2, indicating how accurate different points along the potential energy curve are described.
-For the \ce{N2} molecule, potential energy curves and relative energies (BDE) can be found determined for all CAS methods utilized in this study in Fig. S3.
-The effects of scalar relativistic corrections (DKH2) to the potential energy curve of \ce{Cr2} is shown in Fig. S4.
+For the \ce{N2} molecule, in Figs. S3, S4 and S5 the potential energy curves and relative energies (BDE) are compared for two $\mu$ values, 0.4 and 1.0.
+The large effect of scalar relativistic corrections (DKH2) to the potential energy curve of \ce{Cr2} is shown in Fig. S6.